xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/fourier.png" style="width:90%;">
 </p>

 MSAs and Convs exhibit opposite behaviors.
+Therefore, MSAs and Convs are complementary.
 For example, MSAs are low-pass filters, but Convs are high-pass filters.
-In addition, Convs are vulnerable to high-frequency noise but that MSAs are not.
-Therefore, MSAs and Convs are complementary.
+Likewise, Convs are vulnerable to high-frequency noise but that MSAs are vulnerable to low-frequency noise: it suggests that MSAs are shape-biased, whereas Convs are texture-biased.
+In addition, Convs transform feature maps and MSAs aggregate transformed feature map predictions.
+Thus, it is effective to place MSAs after Convs.

 ### III.
 How Can We Harmonize MSAs With Convs?